How to Build Strong Immune System?

 HEALTHY NUTRITION

-Personally, I believe that healthy nutrition is the most important for strong immune system.
-However, this is not something that you can achieve overnight.
-It has to be an integral part of your life style, at all times.
+Personally, I believe that healthy nutrition is the most important factor in maintaining a strong immune system.
+However, it’s not something you can achieve overnight, it needs to become an integral part of your lifestyle.

 Exotic fruit on display in a supermarket